-Reporting period from: 01 Jul 2021
+Reporting period from: 01 Jun 2022

-Reporting period to: 31 May 2022
+Reporting period to: 31 May 2023

-a.
-Total volume of Feedstock: 0 N/Ab.
-Volume of primary feedstock: 0 N/A
+- a.
+Total volume of Feedstock: 1-200,000 tonnes - b.
+Volume of primary feedstock: 0 N/A - c.
+List percentage of primary feedstock, by the following categories. - Certified to an SBP-approved Forest Management Scheme: N/A

-- c.
-List percentage of primary feedstock, by the following categories. - Certified to an SBP-approved Forest Management Scheme: N/A - Not certified to an SBP-approved Forest Management Scheme: N/A - d.
-List of all the species in primary feedstock, including scientific name: N/A - e.
-Is any of the feedstock used likely to have come from protected or threatened species?
-N/A - Name of species: N/A - Biomass proportion, by weight, that is likely to be composed of that species (%): N/A - f.
-Hardwood (i.e. broadleaf trees): specify proportion of biomass from (%): N/A - g.
-Softwood (i.e. coniferous trees): specify proportion of biomass from (%): N/A - h.
-Proportion of biomass composed of or derived from saw logs (%): N/A - i.
-Specify the local regulations or industry standards that define saw logs: N/A

-- j.
-Roundwood from final fellings from forests with > 40 yr rotation times Average % volume of fellings delivered to BP (%): N/A - k.
-Volume of primary feedstock from primary forest: N/A N/A - I. List percentage of primary feedstock from primary forest, by the following categories.
-Subdivide by SBP-approved Forest Management Schemes: - Primary feedstock from primary forest certified to an SBP-approved Forest Management Scheme: N/A - Primary feedstock from primary forest not certified to an SBP-approved Forest Management Scheme: N/A - w.
-Volume of secondary feedstock: 400,000-600,000 m3Physical form of the feedstock: Chips, Sawdust - n.
-Volume of tertiary feedstock: N/A N/APhysical form of the feedstock: N/A
+- Not certified to an SBP-approved Forest Management Scheme: N/A - d.
+List of all the species in primary feedstock, including scientific name: - e.
+Is any of the feedstock used likely to have come from protected or threatened species? $\ensuremath{\mathsf{N/A}}$ - Name of species: N/A - Biomass proportion, by weight, that is likely to be composed of that species (%): - f.
+Hardwood (i.e. broadleaf trees): specify proportion of biomass from (%): - g.
+Softwood (i.e. coniferous trees): specify proportion of biomass from (%): - h.
+Proportion of biomass composed of or derived from saw logs (%): - i.
+Specify the local regulations or industry standards that define saw logs: N/A - j.
+Roundwood from final fellings from forests with > 40 yr rotation times Average % volume of fellings delivered to BP (%): - k.
+Volume of primary feedstock from primary forest: N/A - I. List percentage of primary feedstock from primary forest, by the following categories.
+Subdivide by SBP-approved Forest Management Schemes: - Primary feedstock from primary forest certified to an SBP-approved Forest Management Scheme: N/A - Primary feedstock from primary forest not certified to an SBP-approved Forest Management Scheme: N/A - m.
+Volume of secondary feedstock: 1-200,000 tonnes - Physical form of the feedstock: Chips, Sawdust, Other (specify) - n.
+Volume of tertiary feedstock: 0 N/A - Physical form of the feedstock: - o.
+Estimated amount of REDII-compliant sustainable feedstock that could be collected annually by the BP: 50000.00tonnes

 Proportion of feedstock sourced per type of claim during the reporting period

 Feedstock type Sourced by using Supply Base Evaluation (SBE) % FSC % PEFC % SFI %

-Primary 0,00 0,00 0,00 0,00

-Secondary 0,00 80,00 20,00 0,00

-Tertiary 0,00 0,00 0,00 0,00

-Other 0,00 0,00 0,00 0,00
+Primary 0.00 0.00 0.00 0.00

+Secondary 0.00 3.00 97.00 0.00

+Tertiary 0.00 0.00 0.00 0.00

+Other 0.00 0.00 0.00 0.00